gabenespoli/vim-colors-snooker/README.md

-# Sumach Colourscheme
+# Sumach Colorscheme

-A 16-colour palette and vim colourscheme using [Base16](https://github.com/chriskempson/base16), with dark low-contrast and light high-contrast variants.
+A 16-colour palette and vim colorscheme using [Base16](https://github.com/chriskempson/base16), with dark/low-contrast and light/high-contrast variants.

 ## Installation

+Vim Plug:
 `Plug gabenespoli/vim-colors/sumach`

+Apply the colorscheme:
 `colorscheme sumach`

 For terminal vim, set your terminal colours to the following values for the dark or light palette.
+If you are using iTerm you can get the .itermcolors file from [this repo](https://github.com/gabenespoli/iterm-colour-palettes).

 | Code | Colour         | Scheme Colour      | dark   | light  | Function                     |
 | ---- | -------------- | -----------------  | ------ | ------ | ---------------------------- |